StreakyCobra/gws/README.md

         $ gws ff    # Mnemonic: ff=fast-forward

-  `ff` accepts the `--hide-clean` option, which has the same effect as for `status`.
+  `ff` accepts the `--only-changes` option, which has the same effect as for `status`.

 * It can check the workspace for all repositories (known, unknown, ignored,